History of Newcastle upon Tyne: Twentieth century

+The earliest surviving public baths in the city, the Gibson Street Baths and the Shipley Street Baths, both opened in 1907.

 In 1925 work began on a new high-level road bridge to span the Tyne Gorge between Newcastle and Gateshead.
 The capacity of the existing High-Level Bridge and Swing Bridge were being strained to the limit, and an additional bridge had been discussed for a long time.
 The contract was awarded to the Dorman Long Company and the bridge was finally opened by King George V in 1928.
 The road deck was 84 ft above the river and was supported by a 531 ft steel arch.
 The new Tyne Bridge quickly became a symbol for Newcastle and Tyneside, and remains so today.

 During the Second World War, Newcastle was largely spared the horrors inflicted upon other British cities bombed during the Blitz.
 Although the armaments factories and shipyards along the River Tyne were targeted by the Luftwaffe, they largely escaped unscathed.
 Manors goods yard and railway terminal, to the east of the city centre, and the suburbs of Jesmond and Heaton suffered bombing during 1941.
 There were 141 deaths and 587 injuries, a relatively small figure compared to the casualties in other industrial centres of Britain.

 In 1963 the city gained its own university, the University of Newcastle upon Tyne, by act of parliament.
 A School of Medicine and Surgery had been established in Newcastle in 1834.
 This eventually developed into a college of medicine attached to Durham University.
 A college of physical science was also founded and became Armstrong College in 1904.
 In 1934 the two colleges merged to become King's College, Durham.
 This remained as part of Durham University until the new university was created in 1963.
 In 1992 the city gained its second university when Newcastle Polytechnic was granted university status as Northumbria University.